UofA-SPEAR/uavcan_dsdl/message_types.md

 Drive Statuses have a priority of 12.
 Drive Commands have a priority of 13.

+## Science Suite Messages ##

+Servos will use the uavcan/equipment/actuator/Command messages.

 ## Status Messages ##

 All nodes will publish NodeStatus messages at least once per second.